Red Deer stag provided by

 If you’re lucky, you might see one of these guys dancing along the treetops.
 The red squirrel is Ireland’s only native squirrel and is the superstar of the Irish canopies.

-Find them: The Wicklow Mountains National Park; Bohill Nature Reserve, County Down and Inchigeelagh Forest, County Cork.
+The Wicklow Mountains National Park; Bohill Nature Reserve, County Down and Inchigeelagh Forest, County Cork.
+By Sea

 These beautiful, doe-eyed animals can be found all around Ireland’s coastline and they’re not shy either.
 Most of Ireland’s harbours are home to families of these friendly mammals.